QueueClassic/queue_classic/readme.md

 The Heroku Postgres team uses queue_classic to monitor the health of customer databases.
 They process 200 jobs per second using a [fugu](https://postgres.heroku.com/pricing) database.
-They chose queue_classic because of it's simplicity and reliability.
+They chose queue_classic because of its simplicity and reliability.

 ### Cloudapp